ramblingbarney/refactored-invention/README.md

     * At timed intervals the lyrics are shown in blue text
     * The answers are scored and the points awarded are shown below the answer.

+## Manual Testing

+  * Login & Logout.
+    * Enter a username in input box and click 'Login', verify the navigation bar shows the username and points for the username
+    * Refresh the page and verify the currently logged in user is still shown in the navigation bar
+    * Click 'Logout' and verify the navigation bar no longer shows a username and points

 ## Known Issues